srobo/team-emails/SR2020/2020-03-16-competition-postpone.md

 The event will still take place over a weekend, at the University of Reading.

-We hope to confirm the updated date in the next few weeks, so please let us know as soon as you can.
+We hope to confirm the updated date in the next week, so please let us know as soon as you can.

 ## Tech Days